gobwas/ws/README.md

 # Zero-copy upgrade

-Zero-copy upgrade helps to avoid unnecessary allocations and copies while handling HTTP Upgrade request.
+Zero-copy upgrade helps to avoid unnecessary allocations and copying while handling HTTP Upgrade request.

 Processing of all non-websocket headers is made in place with use of registered